primus/mirage/README.md

 ### primus.id.timeout

 The maximum time it should take to validate or generate a session id.
-If a timeout occurs all messages will be flushed and the callback with be called with an error.
+If a timeout occurs all messages will be flushed and the callback will be called with an error.
 You can assign the timeout directly using:

 ```js
 primus.id.timeout = 2000;
 ```

-It's also possible to configure this value directly through the `new Primus` options by setting the `mirage timeout` option:
+It's also possible to configure this value using the `mirage timeout` option in the Primus constructor:

 ```js
 var primus = new Primus(httpsserver, {